Omer Meir Wellber: Biography

-Wellber began musical studies at age 5, on accordion and piano.
-He became a composition student of Tania Taler at age 9.
-He attended the music conversatory in Be'er Sheva, and graduated from there in 1999.
+Wellber began musical studies at the age of five, on accordion and piano.
+He became a composition student of Tania Taler at the age of nine.
+He attended the music conservatory in Be'er Sheva, and graduated from there in 1999.
 He subsequently studied composition with Michael Wolpe, and continued studies on a scholarship from the American-Israel Cultural Foundation to continue his studies with Eugene Zirlin at the Jerusalem Music Academy and in the Mendi Rodan Programme.
 His compositions include: